-As part of the transfer of regulatory responsibilities from the GSCC, were open cases that had not yet concluded.
+Included in the transfer of regulatory responsibilities from the GSCC, were open cases that had not yet concluded.
 More information about these cases can be found in Appendix three of this report.
 Social workers in England are now subject to the same regulatory regime as all of the other professions that are regulated by the HCPC.

-We also saw an increase in 2012-13 in the number of complaints that are made by members of the public.
-This increase coincided with the number of complaints that were closed because they do not meet our standard of acceptance for allegations.
-We will continue to look at ways in which we can develop understanding of the regulatory processes for those who interact with it.
+This year also saw an increase in the number of complaints that are made by members of the public.
+We also saw an increase (in percentage and volume) in the number of complaints that are closed without referral to a final hearing.
+We are looking at why this is the case and at ways in which we can develop understanding of the regulatory process for those who interact with it.

-Our activity in 2012-13 included a work stream looking broadly at the concept of public protection.
-This work included commissioning research on understanding of public protection.
-The research undertaken by the Picker Institute Europe on our behalf on 'Understanding Public Protection; Exploring Views on the Fitness to Practise of Health and Care Professionals' looked at perceptions of fitness to practise and whether and how views differed on what information might by relevant to the regulator.
+Our activities in 2012-13 also included commissioning research on the understanding of public protection.
+This work, titled 'Understanding Public Protection; Exploring Views on the Fitness to Practise of Health and Care Professionals', was undertaken by the Picker Institute Europe on our behalf.
+The report looks at perceptions of fitness to practise, specifically whether / how views differed on what information might be relevant to the regulator.
 Overall, the findings supported the 'case by case' approach that we take in relation to the investigation and management of fitness to practise cases.

-We are continuously looking at ways that we can improve and develop our processes and in 2013-2014 that work will include looking at ways that we can improve the experience that individuals (be it complainant, registrant or witness) have with the fitness to practise process to ensure fairness and justice to all those that cause to interact with it.
+We continuously look at ways that we can improve and develop our processes and in 2013-14 this will include looking at ways that we can improve the experience that individuals (be it complainant, registrant or witness) have with the fitness to practise process.
+This is to ensure fairness and justice to all those that have cause to interact with it.
+We are also carefully considering the recommendations of the report of the Public Inquiry into failings in care at the Mid-Staffordshire NHS Foundation Trust and the action we might take in relation to implementing those recommendations.

-In 2013-14 we will also start at pilot to assess the use and value of mediation in our regulatory processes.
+In 2013-14 we will also start a pilot to assess the use and value of mediation in our regulatory processes.
 This forms part of our commitment to look at alternative mechanisms for resolving cases whilst at the same time ensuring the rights of the registrant are balanced with our overriding objective of public protection.

 I hope you find this report of interest.
 If you have any feedback or comments, please email me at ftpnoncaserelated@hcpc-uk.org